Neuro-Oncology

 In healthy tissue, the blood-retina barrier prevents fluorescein from diffusing into retinal tissue, and the images show the dye as it passes from arterial to venous structures.
 Leakage of dye outside the vessels can show in areas with new vessel growth or in regions with blood-ocular barrier defects induced by inflammation or ischemia.
 There are some neuro-ophthalmic conditions for which fluorescein angiography can help make a diagnosis.

-Indications.
 Fluorescein angiography is commonly utilized to evaluate perfusion abnormalities resulting from retinal vascular occlusions and to detect vessel leakage, for example, due to neovascularization, vasculitis, or optic disc edema.
+From a neurologic standpoint, it is most useful in evaluating retinal artery occlusions or vasculitides like giant cell arteritis and Susac syndrome.

 Retinal vascular occlusions.
-These are visible as retinal filling delay or asymmetry in retinal vascular filling.
-This can help confirm branch and central retinal artery occlusions as a cause of vision loss or detect asymptomatic events, for example, as in Susac syndrome.
+Occlusions are visible as retinal filling delay or asymmetry in retinal vascular filling.
+These features can help confirm branch and central retinal artery occlusions as a cause of vision loss or detect asymptomatic events, for example, as in Susac syndrome.

 Optic nerve head edema.
 Leakage on the optic nerve surface and staining occur in cases of pathological optic nerve head edema, which can help to distinguish it from pseudopapillema.